sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 - Firmware
 - Health

-**Filesystem IO Reads/Writes** - Parsed from the `/proc/diskstats` file, these values correspond to the number of reads and writes successfully carried out in the partition hosting the SONiC OS.
+**Filesystem IO Reads/Writes** - Parsed from the `/proc/diskstats` file, these values correspond to the number of reads and writes successfully carried out in the disk.
 These values would reset upon reboot.

 **Disk IO Reads/Writes** - These fields account for write-amplification and wear-leveling algorithms, and are persistent across reboots and powercycles.

-**Reserved Blocks Count** - Reserved blocks in a Solid State Drive (SSD) serve several critical purposes to enhance the drive's performance, reliability, and longevity.
-These reserved blocks are managed by the drive's firmware, and their specific allocation and management may vary between SSD manufacturers.
-The primary purposes of reserved blocks in an SSD are:
+**Reserved Blocks Count** - Reserved blocks are managed by the drive's firmware, and their specific allocation and management may vary between disk manufacturers.
+The primary purposes of reserved blocks in a disk are:

 - **Bad-block replacement:** When the firmware detects a bad block, it can map it to a reserved block and continue using the drive without data loss.
 - **Wear Leveling:** Reserved blocks are used to replace or relocate data from cells that have been heavily used, ensuring that all cells are used evenly.
-- **Over-Provisioning:** Over-provisioning helps maintain consistent performance and extends the lifespan of the SSD by providing additional resources for wear leveling and bad block management.
+- **Over-Provisioning:** Over-provisioning helps maintain consistent performance and extends the lifespan of the disk by providing additional resources for wear leveling and bad block management.
 - **Garbage collection:** When files are deleted or modified, the old data needs to be erased and marked as available for new data.
 Reserved blocks can help facilitate this process by providing a temporary location to move valid data from blocks that need to be erased.

-- **Temperature** - Extreme temperatures can affect SSD performance.
-Excessive heat can lead to throttling to prevent damage, while extreme cold can slow down data access.
-- **Firmware, Health** - These fields are self-explanatory
+- **Temperature, Firmware, Health** - These fields are self-explanatory

 ### **2.2 Static Attributes**

 **These attributes provide informational context about the Storage disk**

-- Vendor Model
+- **Vendor Model**
-- Serial Number
+- **Serial Number**

 These fields are self-explanatory.